devovh/MC/README.md

 * Based on TrinityCore 3.3.5a latest release, Updates are added every now and then.

+* This emulator is inspired by the designation for the High Rate Server range.

 # Add Custom in Game:

 # NPC: